 In addition to the direct/indirect species presence indices, the number of plots was also obtained by taking into account the floristic community strata in presence (Kidjo et al., 2011) per site.
-Abundance-dominance coefficients (ranging from + to 5) were assigned to the species with +: Species covering less than 1% of the survey area and with a mean overlap of 0.5%; 1: species covering 1-5% of the survey area and with a mean overlap of 3%, 2: species covering 5 to 25% of the survey area and with a mean recovery of 15%, 3: species covering 25 to 50% of the survey area and with a mean recovery of 62.5%, 5: species covering 50 to 75% of the survey area and with a mean recovery of 87.5%.
+Abundance-dominance coefficients (ranging from + to 5) were assigned to the species with +: Species covering less than 1% of the survey area and with a mean overlap of 0.5%; 1: species covering 1-5% of the survey area and with a mean overlap of 3%, 2: species covering 5 to 25% of the survey area and with a mean recovery of 15%, 3: species covering 25 to 50% of the survey area and with a mean recovery of 37.5%, 4: species covering 50 to 75% of the survey area and with a mean recovery of 62.5%, 5: species covering 75 to 100% of the survey area and with a mean recovery of 87.5%.
 These floristic data were collected from 15 December 2019 to 29 March 2020 at 9 sites (Figure 1).
 A total of 70 plots were installed and the species recorded were noted.
 For species that were not identified or that raised doubts, parts and organs of the latter were collected and then conveyed to the National Herbarium of Benin for confirmation of their identities.
 Some botanical books such as: La Flore du Bénin (De-Souza, 2006, 2008) et Arbres, arbustes et lianes des zones sèches d'Afrique de l'Ouest (Arbonier, 2019) were also used.